For urgent consular assistance call

 Full travel advice: Travel

-Full travel advice: Local contacts
+Full travel advice: Local contact

 Street crime occurs in Uruguay.
 This includes: